Iran in shock after airstrike kills Hamas chief in Tehran – DW – 07/31/2024

 The blast which killed Hamas' political leader Ismail Haniyeh in Tehran was met with vows of revenge from Iranian leaders, including Ayatollah Ali Khamenei, who blamed Israel's "criminal, terrorist Zionist regime" for the "bitter, tragic event."

-Haniyeh had been on a high-profile visit to Iran when the attack took place.
+Haniyeh had been on a high-profile visit to Iran when he was killed.
 He was hoping to reaffirm Tehran's support to Hamas in the war against Israel.
 On Tuesday, he meet with Khamenei and attended the inauguration of Iran's new president, Masoud Pezeshkian, and even posed for defiant photos in the parliament.
 Then, he was taken to a special residence in north Tehran under high security, only to be assassinated in an apparent surgical strike overnight.
 One other person — his Palestinian bodyguard — is believed to have been killed.

 Iranian secret services ridiculed

-On Iranian social media, the reaction seemed to be leaning less toward anger and more toward mockery of the country's vast security apparatus for failing to prevent the bombing.
+On Iranian social media, the reaction seemed to be leaning less toward anger and more toward mockery of the country's vast security apparatus for failing to prevent the strike.

 "In the middle of Tehran, under the nose of dozens of institutions and thousands of security agents, on the most important day of the government, the most important guest of this government has been assassinated and killed," human rights defender and political journalist Mehdi Mahmoudian wrote in an online post.

 Both Hamas and Hezbollah are considered terror groups by the US, Germany and many other countries.
-Both are backed by Iran, although Shiite Hezbollah is considered a more valuable partner, partly due to their loyalty to Ayatollah Khamenei.
+Both are backed by Iran, although Hezbollah, which is a Shiite group and particularly loyal to Ayatollah Khamenei, is considered a more valuable partner than Hamas.

 Middle East on edge

-The two bombings have put Iran under enormous pressure to strike back at Israel, whom the regime blames for attacking their allies.
+The two killings have put Iran under enormous pressure to strike back at Israel, whom the regime blames for the attacks on its allies..

 Iran's next step remains unclear beyond general calls for retaliation.

-While deciding on a response, Iranian leaders will need to take into account possible reaction from Israel.
-The region is already on edge of erupting into a full blown war over Israeli's actions in Gaza and, while Iran is willing to provide support to Hamas, Hezbollah and Houthi rebels for limited moves against Israel and the West, Tehran is still attempting to avoid a full-scale war.
+While deciding on a response, Iranian leaders will need to take into account all possible reactions from Israel.
+The region is already on the brink over Israeli's actions in Gaza, and while Iran is willing to provide support to Hamas, Hezbollah and Houthi rebels for limited moves against Israel and the West, it has so far attempted to avoid a full-scale war.
 A direct attack on Israel could see the US step in to protect its closest ally and in turn threaten the survival of the Islamic regime.

 Instead, Iran could attempt to launch a tit-for-tat attack on Israeli officials, or use its regional proxies to hit targets in Israel.